Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

 ### Accounting
 OS Provides for collecting information that are used for.
 Two purposes
+    - Billing:
-    - Billing: (need to know how much time they used system)
+        - Need to know how much time user used system
     - Configuration of System:
-        - Use algorithm that is more appropriate for system, so that .
+        - Use information to determine algorithm that is more appropriate for system.

 ### Protection
-Processes from each other and external users (see slides)
+Protect processes from each other and the system from intruders.
 #### I/O Protection
 - We need to protect all of the reading/writing of files (any access to data) protected from misuse by user.
 - We do this by supervising I/O from OS (program cannot I/O, but must ask OS services to finish I/O operations)